 Free online quizzes and challenges

-- Assemble a team for a quiz about Tower Bridge every Friday, put together by a team of expert guides and historians.
-Fridays
+- Assemble a team for a quiz about Tower Bridge, put together by a team of expert guides and historians.

-- Enjoy a Thursday night in with a difference, as Sink the Pink’s outlandish LGBT+ quiz night moves to IGTV with its usual mix of cabaret, drag and cocktails.
-Thursdays at 7pm
+- Enjoy a quiz with a difference, as Sink the Pink’s outlandish LGBT+ quiz night moves to IGTV with its usual mix of cabaret, drag and cocktails.

 - Know your Mozart from your Monteverdi?
 Test your classical music knowledge each Tuesday with the London Symphony Orchestra’s quiz on Instagram Stories.
 Tuesdays